philamp/jellygrail/README.md

 🟠 = "more or less"
 >  \* See requirements here: https://jellyfin.org/docs/general/administration/hardware-acceleration/#hardware-accelerated-tone-mapping

-## ⚠️ Warnings

-> ⚠ This is experimental stuff.

-- I'm not responsible of any data loss.
-- Do not open ports 8085 and 6502 to the internet.
-- I'm not responsible of any illegal use.
-- Use at your own risks.
-- This does not include any torrent indexer search or RD downloader.
-- ⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s).

 ## 📥️ Installation (or upgrade)

 Follow sections 1/ to 7/